craftcms/docs/docs/4.x/addresses.md

 ```

 ::: tip
-The next few snippets may be a bit dense—numbered comments are peppered throughout, corresponding to items in the following **Guide** section.
+The next few snippets may be a bit dense—numbered comments are peppered throughout, corresponding to items in the **Guide** section just below it.
 :::

 #### Scaffolding